TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Disable pull-out - prevents heli from leaving when you jump on-board, so you can use the gun from a stationary position, or just change your mind and jump out again.
 Press <STANCE> while in the heli to get it to pull-out again (or use menu).
-NOTE: Disable pull-out whill prevent the mother base helitaxi selection menu, press <STANCE> to re-enable or use the mod menu.
+NOTE: Disable pull-out will prevent the mother base helitaxi selection menu, press <STANCE> to re-enable or use the mod menu.

 Mission start time till open door - Time from mission start to you opening the door to sit on the side.
 You can set this lower or 0 to do it immediately, or longer to ride the heli in first person.
 Press <STANCE> to manually open the door.